cncf/toc/tags/observability.md

   like SLI/KPI, service objectives, and internal/external commitments.

-The following is a non-exhaustive sample list of activities and deliverables that are in-scope for this SIG
+The following is a non-exhaustive sample list of activities and deliverables that are in-scope for this TAG

 - Summary and overview of projects available in the community.
 - Catalog of reference architectures that draw from CNCF projects, combining